 The Cliffs of Moher in a Nutshell

-Pared down toi the very basics, the Cliffs of Moher are amongst of Europe's highest sea cliffs, towering 700 feet above the Atlantic.
+Pared down to the very basics, the Cliffs of Moher are amongst of Europe's highest sea cliffs, towering 700 feet above the Atlantic.
 An impressive sight indeed (the view is quite good as well, though a view of the Atlantic can get boring quite quickly).
-So stunning views and really good photo opportunities, a selfie heaven to boot (just watch your step, especially when taking selfies, concentrating on the correct angle, and then realising that there is nothing but air after that last, fateful step backwards).
+So stunning views and really good photo opportunities, a selfie heaven to boot (just watch your step, especially when taking selfies, concentrating on the correct angle, and then realizing that there is nothing but air after that last, fateful step backward).

 But let us quickly take stock - on the positive side, a lot speaks for the Cliffs of Moher:

-- You get a stunning views of the Atlantic, and the coastal cliffs left and right of the visitor centre.
+- You get stunning views of the Atlantic, and the coastal cliffs left and right of the visitor center.